konflux-ci/release-service-catalog/pipelines/release-to-github/README.md

 | verify_ec_task_bundle | The location of the bundle containing the verify-enterprise-contract task | No | - |
 | taskGitUrl | The url to the git repo where the release-service-catalog tasks to be used are stored | Yes | https://github.com/redhat-appstudio/release-service-catalog.git |
 | taskGitRevision | The revision in the taskGitUrl repo to be used | Yes | staging |

+## Changes in 1.0.1
+- Fixed bug where pipeline execution didn't wait for verify-enterprise-contract task to succeed